DeveloperHonor/UDF-For-PostgreSQL/README.md

 # UDF-For-PostgreSQL
-using udf in PostgreSQL achieve similar hextoraw of Oracle
+Using udf in PostgreSQL achieve similar hextoraw() and rawtohex()'s function in Oracle

 Excute Function hextoraw.sql